mutineer612/aws-dcos-terraform-install/README.md

 ```

 ## Usage
-Copy the `main.tf` to a new directory i.e. `$HOME/Mesosphere` and use terraform to install Mesosphere
+1. Edit the `main.tf` file and copy to a working directory, i.e. `$HOME/Mesosphere` and use terraform to install Mesosphere
+2. Change the `cluster_name` variable to give your cluster a name.
+Do not use "." characters in the name as they are not supported.
+3. Change the `aws_key_name` variable to match the name of your SSH keypair created in AWS.
+In this example the .pem file has the same name "northlogic" as the AWS SSH keypair for consistency.

 Initialize the configuration
 ```